Private Property Complaints and Code Enforcement Services

 Notice of Violation

-When a violation is verified by a Building Inspector a Notice of Violation is issued that includes a list of violations and corrections that must be made.
+When a violation is confirmed by a Building Inspector, a Notice of Violation is issued.
+This lists the violations and what needs to be fixed.
 The property owner has 30 days to correct the violation.

-• If the complaint is regarding blight a Blight Posting will be displayed that advises the property owner to contact the Code Enforcement Inspector to discuss the violations and the necessary steps to abate the violations.
-If, there is no response from the property owner or the violations are not corrected within the deadline for compliance the City may proceed to contract the Cleanup and secure the property (which may require obtaining an Inspection Warrant).
-Additional fee assessments will apply for noticing, warrants, contracts, etc.
+• For blight complaints, a Blight Posting will be displayed on the property, instructing the owner to contact the Code Enforcement Inspector.
+If there’s no response, or the violation is not corrected, the City may hire a contractor to clean and secure the property. (may require an Inspection Warrant).
+Additional fees will apply for notices, warrants, contracts, etc.

 Notice of Repeat Violation